The British Shorthair cat

 The British Shorthair is a healthy, long-lived cat.
 If all goes as planned, yours will have a life expectancy of 14-20 years.
 Just be sure to watch your Brit’s weight.
 This is a cat who likes to eat, and so easily puts on the ounces.
 Extra weight is a serious health risk for cats.

-British Shorthairs are also prone to Feline Hypertrophic Cardiomyopathy (HCM), the most common form of heart disease in cats.
+British Shorthairs are also prone to hypertrophic cardiomyopathy (HCM), the most common form of heart disease in cats.
 This disease causes a thickening of the heart muscle.
 If you are purchasing a kitten from a breeder, understand that there is no such thing as “HCM-free” bloodlines – don’t believe a breeder who tells you otherwise.
 No one can guarantee that a cat will not develop HCM.

 British Shorthairs are also prone to a disease called hemophilia B, a hereditary bleeding disorder.
 There is a DNA test that allows breeders to identify carriers and affected cats.